kedro-org/kedro/docs/source/14_contribution/technical_steering_committee.md

 - Evidence of already having started pull requests and code reviews under the guidance of maintainers; including asking for help where needed
 - Showing excitement about the future of Kedro
+- Building a collaborative relationship with the existing team

 ## Application process